opendcs/opendcs/docs/source/legacy-lrgs-userguide.rst

 The core of the LRGS software was written by ILEX Engineering, Inc., under contract to the federal government.
 As such it is freely available.
-Cove Software, LLC now maintains the software and provides support to the user community.
+The software is now hosted at https://github.com/opendcs/opendcs and maintained by the current OpenDCS maintainers and anyone else who wishes to contribute.

 Figure 2‑2: The Role of the LRGS.